How to find RAM speed, size and type

 How much RAM do I have?

 If you're not sure what you're doing, then buying RAM can come across as a little complex.
 It can come in many different types of speeds, shapes, and sizes, and even if a stick of RAM physically can fit into your machine, chances are it won't function correctly.

 On the About screen you should see information on device name, processor type and speed, installed RAM, device and product ID, whether it’s running a 32-bit or 64-bit operating system, and some miscellaneous data.

-You’ll notice that installed RAM shows two numbers.
+If you're using Windows 11, you’ll notice that installed RAM shows two numbers.
 The first is the total amount of RAM installed on the system, and the second shows ‘usable’ RAM, which indicates how much RAM your apps and processes can utilise at any given time.
-The latter number is lower as a proportion of installed RAM is always reserved for some critical Windows processes.
+This latter number will always be slightly lower, as it accounts for some capacity that's always reserved for critical Windows processes.

 Important: Given the way it interacts with the system, it’s most efficient to install RAM in multiples of four.
 That means your total installed RAM should show as 4GB, 8GB, 16GB, and so on.
 Some older machines may have 2GB of RAM, but given that Windows 11's system requirements suggest at least 4GB to run efficiently, you’ll find that machines come with at least that amount these days.